Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

-We conclude in Section~\ref{sec:asymptotic} that SMR can benefit more than MR as sample size increases.
-In this section, we show that this advantage of SMR is over the divide-and-conquer method as well, using the first simulation setup {\bf mzNormal} for illustration purpose.

-For MR and SMR, we use a $k$-means partition with $K=1000$.
-The $1000$ cluster centers, which labels the data blocks, are fixed as $N$ increases.
-For the divide-and-conquer method, since its block size is typically restricted by the computer memory and thus will not change as $N$ increases, we fix the same block size $1000$ as in Section~\ref{sec:smrvsother}.
+To reveal the performance of SMR visually over sample size $N$, we use the first simulation setup {\bf mzNormal} for illustration purpose, varying $N=10^5, 10^6, 10^7, 10^8$.
+For MR and SMR, the number of blocks is fixed at $K=1000$ with a $k$-means partition.
+For the divide-and-conquer method, the block size typically restricted by the computer memory and thus will not change as $N$ increases.
+For illustration purpose, we fix the same block size $1000$ as in Section~\ref{sec:simulatelogistic}.
 As $N$ increases, the number of blocks for the divide-and-conquer method increases proportionally.

-Figure~\ref{fig:logitdd} (see also Table~\ref{tab:popu} in the Supplementary Materials) shows that as $N$ increases, the SMR estimate is significantly better than MR and DC's.
-More specifically, Figure~\ref{fig:logitdd}(a) shows that in terms of RMSE from the true parameter value, SMR is comparable with the full data estimate and converges to $\boldsymbol\beta$ much faster than MR and DC.
-Figure~\ref{fig:logitdd}(b) shows that the SMR estimate converges to the full data estimate $\hat{\boldsymbol\beta}$ as $N$ increases, while the MR and DC estimates do not display the sign of convergence.
-The different performances of MR and SMR confirm our conclusion in Section~\ref{sec:asymptotic}.
-As for the DC estimate, its discrepancy away from the full data estimate is mainly due to the fixed block size $1000$, which does not increase as $N$ increases.
+Figure~\ref{fig:logitdd} (see also Table~\ref{tab:popu}) shows how much those methods benefit from increased sample size $N$ over 100 simulations for each $N$.
+Figure~\ref{fig:logitdd}(a) shows that in terms of RMSE from the true parameter value, SMR's estimate is comparable with the full data estimate and converges to $\boldsymbol\beta$ much faster than other methods.
+Figure~\ref{fig:logitdd}(b) shows that SMR's estimate quickly gets closer to the full data estimate $\hat{\boldsymbol\beta}$ as $N$ increases, while other methods' estimates do not show a clear pattern getting closer.
+This simulation study confirms our conclusion in Section~\ref{sec:asym}.

-We also test the performance of MR, SMR and DC, as the predictor dimension $p$ increases in the same simulation setup.
-Figure~\ref{fig:para} shows that, as the covariate dimension $d$ in the main-effects logistic model increases, the performance of the SMR estimate is comparable with the full data estimate, and is significantly better than MR and DC's estimates.